 Carrickfergus Castle

 Journey back in time to Carrickfergus Castle, one of the best-preserved Norman castles in Ireland.
 Imagine knights in shining armour and damsels in distress as you explore the dungeons, towers, and grand halls.
-This historic site offers guided tours, reenactments, and interactive exhibits for a truly immersive experience.
+This historic site offers guided tours, re-enactments, and interactive exhibits for a truly immersive experience.

 The Ulster Folk and Transport Museum

-Step into a living history book at the Ulster Folk and Transport Museum.
+Step into a living history book at The Ulster Folk and Transport Museum.
 Imagine strolling through recreated streets of a bygone era, seeing traditional crafts at work, and marvelling at vintage vehicles from yesteryear.
 This museum offers a vibrant glimpse into Northern Ireland’s rich past and cultural heritage.

 Waterworld